dendronhq/dendron-docs/notes/pkg.common-all.dev.cook.md

 <!-- This should be run whenever the config is updated -->

 1. Update the test
-   - Update the failing test in `Extension.test.ts`
-   - Update the snapshot by running `yarn run test:updateSnapshot`
+   - Update the snapshot by running `yarn run test:updateSnapshot` (we have snapshots of given default configuration )
 1. Update the json schema
    - Run `yarn gen:data` at the root of the monorepo before submitting a PR